franciscoyira/portfolio/content/home/contact.md

 weight: 80

 title: Contact Me
 subtitle: Let's talk!
-(I DO check this contact form)
+I DO check this contact form and I'm open to work on new projects.

 content:
   # Automatically link email and phone or display as text?